 Amelia Harvey, Co-Founder, The Collective

-Hear from a leading direct to consumer brand on their latest developments, tools and technology to drive growth for their suppliers.
+As sophisticated as Amazon is, Ocado has also developed a whole suite of tools and technology to drive growth for its suppliers.
 How should you get involved?
-What can you do to maximise the opportunities?
-In this joint presentation, find out how to build a business with direct to consumer.
+What can you do to maximise the opportunity?
+In this joint presentation with one of its key suppliers find out how to build a business with Ocado.

 Richie Kelly, Chief Executive Officer, Adimo